-The best interests attorney, in contrast, has the substantive responsibility of advocating for the child's best interests while still remaining in the professional role of an attorney.
-Under Section 13, the best interests attorney is expected to advocate for a resolution of the proceeding that is consistent with the child's best interests "according to criteria established by law."
-In other words, the best interests attorney should adhere to established legal standards rather than the attorney's subjective bias.
+Section 13 of the Act directs the best interests attorney to advocate for a resolution of the proceeding that is consistent with the child's best interests "according to criteria established by law and based on the circumstances and needs of the child and other facts relevant to the proceeding."
+In other words, the best interests attorney is not free to rely on subjective bias but should adhere to recognized legal standards, such as those found in statutes, case law, and procedural rules, and should formulate develop a position that reflects the child's unique circumstances.
 Unlike the child's attorney, the best interests attorney is not bound by the client's expressed objectives, but neither should the best interests attorney disregard the child's preferences.
-Instead, the best interests attorney has a duty to take into account the child's objectives and the reasoning underlying those objectives, in light of the child's developmental level, in determining what to advocate.
-In other respects, the best interests attorney is a traditional lawyer for the child and remains under the general duties of representation spelled out in Section 11, including the presentation of the child's expressed objectives to the court if the child so desires.
-Under the Act, the ethical precepts governing a lawyer-client relationship apply to the best interests attorney's relationship with the child unless the Act provides an express exception.
-Thus, the best interests attorney may not disclose the child's confidential communications unless otherwise permitted to do so under applicable ethical standards.
+Instead, the best interests attorney has an explicit duty to take into account the child's objectives and the reasoning underlying those objectives, in light of the child's developmental level, in determining what to advocate.
+See Section 13(d).

+Significantly, in all other respects, the best interests attorney serves as a traditional lawyer, and the ethical precepts governing a lawyer-client relationship apply to the best interests attorney's relationship with the child unless the Act provides an express exception.
+Under the general duties of representation spelled out in Section 11, the best interests attorney, like the child's attorney, must counsel the child about the consequences of the child's choices and must keep the child informed of the status of the proceedings.
+Similarly, the best interests attorney must present the child's expressed objectives to the court if the child so desires.
+Moreover, the best interests attorney may not disclose the child's confidential communications unless otherwise permitted to do so under applicable ethical standards.
 The best interests attorney, however, may use the child's confidences for purposes of the representation.
+See Section 13(e).

-The third category of representative addressed in the Act is the court-appointed advisor whose role is to assist the court in determining the child's best interests.
-The court-appointed advisor's responsibilities include investigation of the case and, where appropriate, making a recommendation to the court.
+The third category addressed in the Act is the court appointed advisor best interests advocate, whose role is to assist the court in determining the child's best interests.
+The court appointed advisor's best interests advocate's responsibilities include investigation of the case and, where appropriate, making a recommendation to the court.
 See Section 14.
-The Act makes clear that the court-appointed advisor may not perform acts that would be restricted to a licensed attorney, even if the person functioning as court-appointed advisor holds a license to practice law.
-The Act also endorses the widespread use of Court Appointed Special Advocates (CASAs) to fulfill the role of court-appointed advisor.21
+The Act makes clear that the court appointed advisor best interests advocate may not perform acts that would be restricted to a licensed attorney, even if the person functioning as court appointed advisor best interests advocate holds a license to practice law.
+The Act also endorses and in no way restricts the widespread use of Court Appointed Special Advocates (CASAs) to fulfill the role of courtappointed advisor best interests advocate.